ogz00/BasicUserManagementSystem/README.md

 --Also include a captcha integration for adding user process

---SpringMVC Ajax Dispatcher Servlet Configuration
+--SpringMVC Ajax Dispatcher Servlet Configuration, Altough currently has an ugly UI/UX design, I will improving it later.

 References: